Preparing Your Company for COVID-19 Vaccines

 It’s also helpful to make a direct connection between your company’s mission and your motives for sharing vaccine information.
 Be direct and transparent.
 Will COVID-19 vaccines help you work better together?
 Allow your employees/workers to get back out into the community?
 Ensure that the services you provide are safe?
 Let your people do the work they love?
 Making a connection between company values and vaccines helps encourage employees to get vaccinated.clear and easy-to-understand.
 Graphics plus text works better than text alone.

 Don’t just say “the science is solid.”
 Explain that vaccines were authorized by the FDA.
 This means they met the agency’s strict rules for being safe and working well, as shown in clinical testing.
 These vaccines have been studied in clinical trials with large and diverse groups of people, of various ages, races and ethnicities.
-Systems that allow CDC to watch for safety issues are in place across the entire country.
+Systems that allow CDC to watch for safety issues are in place across the entire country, and as the recent pause in administration of Johnson & Johnson’s vaccine has shown, these systems can detect potential problems.

 At the same time, highlight how vaccinations are a pathway to helping us get back to the moments of human connection that we are all yearning for.They also protect the ones we love and those most vulnerable in our community, reduce hospitalizations and save lives.
 These messages go beyond education and serve to encourage people to get vaccinated.

 COVID-19 vaccines are one of many important tools to help us end the pandemic.
-At the same time, we need to continue wearing our masks, keeping our social distance, staying home when we’re sick and washing our hands to keep everyone safe.
+At the same time, we need to continue wearing our masks (as needed/required), keeping our social distance, staying home when we’re sick and washing our hands to keep everyone safe.

 Vaccinated employees and workers should be reminded that they may still be able to transmit the virus to co-workers, customers, friends or family members.
 Therefore, it’s important that everyone continue to follow CDC public health guidelines to prevent the spread.